aisyaracelly/Portfolio-Project/README.md

 ### Why I chose this topic
 LinkedIn organic content strategy is a topic I have direct experience with from my B2B marketing background.
-I understand some of the audience, skeptical professionals who don't respond to generic content, and I have real instincts about what works and what doesn't.
+I understand some of the audience who are skeptical professionals who don't respond to generic content, and I have some instincts about what works and what doesn't.
 This made it the strongest choice for building a research-backed playbook later.